International Social and Environmental Change

 VID230VC | Just and Sustainable Value Chains (6 credits)

-This module focuses on complex value chains of any kind (both food/agriculture chains as well as non-agricultural commodities).
+This study unit focuses on complex value chains of any kind (both food/agriculture chains as well as non-agricultural commodities).
 It specifically focuses on “identifying (un)just & (un)sustainable practices in specific value chains”.
 This module challenges students to come up with advice and define improved practices to achieve more sustainable and just VC’s, by identifying competing claims, governance + power structures, and root causes, taking the different levels of a value chain into account, related to the specific chain.

 VID230DC | Disaster and Conflict Reduction (6 credits)